ZJU-REAL/Awesome-GUI-Agents/README.md

 We have dedicated a separate chapter to datasets and benchmarks for GUI Agents, with all content presented in chronological order.

 ### Technical Report
+UltraCUA: A Foundation Model for Computer Use Agents with Hybrid Action

 Surfer 2: The Next Generation of Cross-Platform Computer-Use Agents [bolg]

 Holo1.5 - Open Foundation Models for Computer Use Agents [bolg]